Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We propose to use the ensembles of reconstruction networks to model the distribution of training data in an unsupervised fashion.
-Based on it, the normative distribution module (NDM) and unknown distribution module (UDM) are designed to model the distribution of only known normal images and the distribution of both known normal images and unlabeled images, respectively.
+\item Based on the OC-SSL setting, ensembles of reconstruction networks are used to model the distribution of training data in an unsupervised fashion.
+Specifically, the NDM and UDM are designed to model the distribution of known normal images and the distribution of known normal and unlabeled images, respectively.
 It is the first time that unlabeled images are utilized to improve the performance of anomaly detection.

-\item Two novel and powerful anomaly scores, the \textit{intra-discrepancy} inside NDM and \textit{inter-discrepancy} between the two modules, are proposed to indicate anomalies.
+\item Two novel and powerful ASs, the \textit{intra-discrepancy} inside NDM and \textit{inter-discrepancy} between the NDM and UDM, are proposed to indicate anomalies.

-\item An Anomaly Score Refinement Net (ASR-Net) trained via self-supervised learning is proposed to refine and fuse the aforementioned two anomaly scores.
-Different from existing self-supervised anomaly detection methods that learn to detect the synthetic abnormal patterns, it provides a new perspective on self-supervised learning, i.e., learning to map the original AS to the final accurate abnormal regions, achieving better performance.
+\item An Anomaly Score Refinement Net (ASR-Net), trained via self-supervised learning, is proposed to refine and fuse the two ASs.
+Different from existing self-supervised anomaly detection methods that learn to detect synthetic abnormal patterns, it provides a new perspective on self-supervised learning, i.e., learning to map the original AS to the final accurate abnormal regions.
+It avoids overfitting and achieves better performance.

-\item Five medical datasets including three modalities are collected and organized by us and released as benchmarks for medical anomaly detection, which will facilitate the fair comparison of other methods as there are few related benchmarks previously.
+\item Five medical datasets that include three modalities are collected and organized, and released as benchmarks for medical anomaly detection.
+These facilitate a fair comparison with other methods as there are few related existing benchmarks.

-\item Extensive experiments on the five medical datasets demonstrate the proposed method achieves consistent, significant gains and outperforms state-of-the-art methods in anomaly detection.
+\item Extensive experiments on the five medical datasets demonstrate that the proposed method achieves consistent, significant gains and outperforms state-of-the-art methods in anomaly detection.
 A comprehensive comparison of a wide range of anomaly detection methods is provided to reveal the performance of different families of methods and potential trends. \end{itemize}

-A preliminary version of this work was early accepted in MICCAI 2022 \citep{cai2022dual}.
-In this paper, the major extensions include designing a new module, i.e., ASR-Net, that provides a new perspective on self-supervised learning in anomaly detection and improves the performance and robustness significantly, adding much more experiments on more datasets containing different modalities, elaborating analysis and providing a more comprehensive literature review.
+A preliminary version of this work was early accepted for MICCAI 2022 \citep{cai2022dual}.
+In this paper, the major extensions include designing a new module, namely ASR-Net, that provides a new perspective on self-supervised learning in anomaly detection and improves the performance and robustness significantly; adding much more experiments on more datasets containing different modalities; elaborating the analysis; and providing a more comprehensive literature review.